Tips For Choosing The Flooring In Your Bedroom

 While bedrooms are not as well used as a living space or hallway, you still spend a large amount of time in them.
 This means when choosing flooring, there are a lot of factors to consider before making a final decision.

 Allergies: Carpets are a great place for dust, hair, and tiny dust mites to gather.
-This can become a problem, not just because it can detract from the carpet, but because exposure dust mites and dust can trigger allergies and inflame asthma.
-You spend half of your time in your bed room, which means if you have asthma or allergies, you need to think about what you’re breathing in while you sleep.
+This can become a problem, not just because it can detract from the carpet, but because exposure to dust mites and dust can trigger allergies and inflame asthma.
+You spend half of your time in your bedroom, which means if you have asthma or allergies, you need to think about what you’re breathing in while you sleep.
 There are lots of allergy friendly carpets out there, for example since Harrisons Zen 3 carpets are made out of synthetic fibre, they are relatively allergy friendly, but dust can still build up.
-It may be a better choice to have vinyl or vinyl plank in your bedroom if you suffer from allergies.
+It may be a better choice to have vinyl, laminate or hybrid plank in your bedroom if you suffer from allergies.

 If you are dead set on carpet in your bedroom, to reduce the chance of your allergies or asthma being triggered, vacuum regularly to prevent the build-up of dust, dirt, and dust mites.

 Underlay: Underlay is the layer of cushioning underneath flooring which helps prolong its life span, and insulate against heat and sound.
 In the case of carpet, underlay can also give your space a luxurious, soft feel underfoot which is ideal for a bedroom.